oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

-In the next lab, we'll test some of the pre-build pipelines.
+In the next Hands on Lab, we'll test some of the pre-build Jenkins Pipelines.